 The change orders consist of additional fees deriving from changes to the contractually agreed works requested by the client; price revisions (claims) consist of requests for additional fees deriving from higher charges incurred for reasons attributable to the client.
-Change orders and claims are included in the amount of revenue when the changes to the agreed works and/or price have been approved, even if their definition has not yet been agreed on and in any case for a total amount not exceeding €30 million; any pending revenue reported for a period longer than one year is impaired, despite the confidence in recovery of the business.
-The cumulative amount of additional consideration for change orders and claims, including amounts pertaining to previous years, based on project progress at December 31, 2019, totalled €21 million (€120 million at December 31, 2018).
-There are no additional consideration relative to legal disputes in progress amounted to 79% of the total additional consideration).
+Change orders and claims are included in the amount of revenue when the changes to the agreed works and/or price have been approved, even if their definition has not yet been agreed on and in any case for a total amount not exceeding \in 30 million; any pending revenue reported for a period longer than one year is impaired, despite the confidence in recovery of the business.
+The cumulative amount of additional consideration for change orders and claims, including amounts pertaining to previous years, based on project progress at December 31, 2019, totalled \notin 21 million (\notin 120 million at December 31, 2018).
+There are no additional consideration relative to legal disputes in progress (in 2018 the additional consideration relative to legal disputes in progress amounted to 79% of the total additional consideration).